 Pastoral visiting/care and home communion services carried out by clergy and volunteers who are safely recruited from the congregation.
 A mixture of telephone and home support.

-Reporting Safeguarding Concerns for yourself or another person childsafeguarding@allsaintsloughborough.org.uk adultsafeguarding@allsaintsloughborough.org.uk rector@allsaintsloughborough.org.uk or 01509 268362
+Reporting Safeguarding Concerns for yourself or another person gathering or contacted via: safeguarding@allsaintsloughborough.org.uk rector@allsaintsloughborough.org.uk or by contacting the Parish Office.